UWO-CS346-Fall-25/cs346f25-reading-list-app/README.md

   - Set bookId to display none, allowing for an anonymous database hook when moving books

 Updates for external API (Open Library):
-  - New model created to only fatch from API, separating the API model from the database model
+  - New model created to only fetch from API, separating the API model from the database model
   - Did not add routes or controllers for API calls, instead imported new model into existing controllers that need to call to the API